LilyYin17/LLY_Animal_Adoption/README.md

 python -m venv venv
 ```

 This will create a virtual environment in your project root.
 It will be in the folder `venv` located in the project root.
 I *strongly* recommend adding `/venv` to your `.gitignore` file.
 This will save a lot of headaches down the road.
-When you migrate your project to your flip, you'll create a new virtual environment there.

 To activate the virtual environment (and we need to do this everytime we close out of the terminal or log off the computer):